East Grinstead Town F.C.: History

 After finishing bottom of Division One in 1994–95, East Grinstead were relegated back to Division Two.
 In 1997 they were renamed East Grinstead Town.
 The club were promoted back to Division One after finishing third in 2002–03, and won the Sussex RUR Cup in 2003–04, beating Three Bridges 4–0 in the final.
 However, they were relegated back to Division Two the following season.
 In 2007–08 they won Division Two, and were promoted back to Division One.
 After finishing as Division One runners-up in 2013–14, they were promoted to Division One South of the Isthmian League.
-In 2019–20 the club were bottom of the table with only ten points in early March and at risk of relegation.
+Amid league reorganisation, the club were placed in the South East Division in 2018.
+In 2019–20 they were bottom of the table with only ten points in early March and at risk of relegation.
 However, the season was abandoned due to the coronavirus pandemic and all promotion and relegation was cancelled.
+In 2025–26 the club finished bottom of the South East Division and were relegated to the Premier Division of the Southern Combination (as the Sussex County League had been renamed).

 Ground

 Until 1962 the club played at West Street, which was shared with the local cricket club.
 They were forced to leave the ground, having been given notice in 1958, and temporarily played at King George's Field before moving to East Court in 1967.

 A large bank was created on one side of the pitch, with a covered terrace located in the centre.
 Floodlights were installed in 1997, with two new stands built in 2008.